How to Create DMARC Record – Explained in Detail

 If you are only starting to set up your DMARC record for the first time, it is recommended to go slow with the procedures.
 It helps you understand the kind of traffic your domain and subdomain receive.

 Based on the reports received, you can start implementing the DMARC policies step by step.
 Initially, it is always better to set your policy to ‘none.’
-Once you start getting the reports and see that many messages are spam and spoof emails, you can change the policy from ‘none’ to’ quarantine.’
+Once you start getting the reports and see that many messages are spam and spoof emails that can put your websites and other sensitive data at risk and hackers from getting access to your website, you can change the policy from ‘none’ to’ quarantine.’

 Again, start reviewing the results from your feedback reports.
 Check both your DMARC feedback reports and spam reports.
 Once you are sure that all emails originating from your server are appropriately signed, change your DMARC policy to ‘reject‘ from ‘quarantine.’
 But it is always good to analyze the reports for some more time unless you feel comfortable with the results.